ltn18/SafeQ/FirebaseSetup.md

 I hope that this may help you one way or another.
 Okay let's get to work!

 ## Technical
-`firebase init`: this will start your firebase project.\
+`firebase init`: this will initialize your firebase project.\
-After this, you will choose the services that firebase provides.\
+After this, you will choose the services that firebase provides.
 I this project, I chose:
 - Database: Configure Firebase Realtime Database and deploy riles
 - Functions: Configure and deploy Cloud Functions
-- Hosting: Configure and deploy Firebase Hosting sites However, the possibilities are endless.
+- Hosting: Configure and deploy Firebase Hosting sites\
+However, the possibilities are endless.
 Feel free to explore more services!
 ![image](/public/firebaseSetup/firebase-init.PNG)